Four Patchwork Quilting Techniques To Try This Quilt Expo

 A handy tip for applique is to pre-cut and plan the placement of your shapes, as you may be able to cleverly hide stitches by layering shapes partially on top of one another.

-If you want a faster way to create patchwork blocks, strip piecing is the technique you've been looking for!
-This time-saving method involves sewing together sets of fabric strips which are then cut into your patch squares, instead of creating each patch on its own.
+If you want a faster way to create identical patchwork blocks, strip piecing is the technique you've been looking for!
+This time-saving method involves sewing together sets of fabric strips which are then cut into your patch squares, instead of creating each individual patch on its own.

 The most important thing to remember when creating your strips is to ensure they have been carefully measured and cut to all be exactly the same and perfectly squared.
 Tips like reversing the starting point of each strip (as your sewing machine feed dogs will pull the bottom fabric strip a little differently than the top), keeping a consistent seam allowance and pressing your seams constantly will help you create perfectly straight strips every time.